zbergson/catstagram/README.md

-This is project is meant to test out Meteor, the so-called Rails for JavaScript.
+This is project is meant to test out Meteor, a JavaScript framework.

 To practice my Meteor skills, I made a rough replica of Instagram.
 It has full CRUD functionality where users can make an account, sign in and create, delete and update posts.